Neratinib (By mouth)

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
 Use an effective form of birth control during treatment with this medicine and for at least 1 month after the last dose.
 Male patients with female partners should use an effective form of birth control during treatment and for 3 months after the last dose.

-- Do not breastfeed while you are taking this medicine and for at least 1 month after your last dose.
+- Do not breastfeed while you are using this medicine and for at least 1 month after your last dose.

 - Tell your doctor if you have liver disease, kidney disease, low blood pressure, or dehydration.